Shopify/krane/README.md

 * Make sure you have a context named "minikube" in your kubeconfig.
 Minikube adds this context for you when you run `minikube start`; please do not rename it.
 You can check for it using `kubectl config get-contexts`.
 * Run `bundle exec rake test`

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version:

+* Update the version number in `version.rb`
+* Tag the version with `git tag vx.y.z && git push --tags`
+* Use the [Shipit Stack](https://shipit.shopify.io/shopify/kubernetes-deploy/rubygems) to build the `.gem` file and upload to [rubygems.org](https://rubygems.org/gems/kubernetes-deploy).

 ## CI